 Implantable Miniature Telescope (IMT)

 We are only the second eye care center in Texas to use the latest implantable miniature telescope for the treatment of AMD.
 The IMT, which works very much like the telephoto lens of a camera, received FDA approval in 2010.

-As with cataract surgery, the procedure involves replacing the lens with an IMT.
+As with cataract surgery, the procedure involves replacing the lens with the IMT.
 The tiny telescope is implanted behind the iris, the colored, muscular ring around the pupil.
-Though the IMT doesn’t cure AMD, it does help improve the vision of patients so they can resume their favorite activities and live independently.
-FDA guidelines require potential candidates to be 75 or older, have irreversible dry AMD and no longer be candidates for drug treatment.
+Though IMT doesn’t cure AMD, it does help improve the vision of patients so they can resume their favorite activities and live independently.
+FDA guidelines require potential candidates to be 75 or older, have irreversible dry AMD and no longer candidates for drug treatment.
 The guidelines also exclude people who have had previous cataract surgery.

 To learn more about our use of advanced technology, call Brazosport Eye Institute at 979.297.2961.
 You can also schedule your consultation by filling out our online Request an Appointment form.
 We help patients from Lake Jackson, Freeport, Angleton, Pearland (Brazoria County, TX), Columbia Lakes and Bay City (Matagorda County, TX).